List of regular polytopes: Tessellations of hyperbolic 3-space

 Tessellations of hyperbolic 3-space can be called hyperbolic honeycombs.
 There are 15 hyperbolic honeycombs in H3, 4 compact and 11 paracompact.

 There are also 11 paracompact H3 honeycombs (those with infinite (Euclidean) cells and/or vertex figures): {3,3,6}, {6,3,3}, {3,4,4}, {4,4,3}, {3,6,3}, {4,3,6}, {6,3,4}, {4,4,4}, {5,3,6}, {6,3,5}, and {6,3,6}.

 Noncompact solutions exist as Lorentzian Coxeter groups, and can be visualized with open domains in hyperbolic space (the fundamental tetrahedron having ultra-ideal vertices).
 All honeycombs with hyperbolic cells or vertex figures and do not have 2 in their Schläfli symbol are noncompact.

-There are no regular hyperbolic star-honeycombs in H3: all forms with a regular star polyhedron as cell, vertex figure or both end up being spherical.
+There are no regular compact or paracompact hyperbolic star-honeycombs in H3: all forms with a regular star polyhedron as cell, vertex figure or both end up being spherical.

 Ideal vertices now appear when the vertex figure is a Euclidean tiling, becoming inscribable in a horosphere rather than a sphere.
 They are dual to ideal cells (Euclidean tilings rather than finite polyhedra).
 As the last number in the Schläfli symbol rises further, the vertex figure becomes hyperbolic, and vertices become ultra-ideal (so the edges do not meet within hyperbolic space).
 In honeycombs {p, q, ∞} the edges intersect the Poincaré ball only in one ideal point; the rest of the edge has become ultra-ideal.
 Continuing further would lead to edges that are completely ultra-ideal, both for the honeycomb and for the fundamental simplex (though still infinitely many {p, q} would meet at such edges).
 In general, when the last number of the Schläfli symbol becomes ∞, faces of codimension two intersect the Poincaré hyperball only in one ideal point.

-Four dimensions (5-apeirotopes)
+5-apeirotopes

 Tessellations of Euclidean 4-space

 There are three kinds of infinite regular tessellations (honeycombs) that can tessellate Euclidean four-dimensional space:

 There are also the two improper cases {4,3,4,2} and {2,4,3,4}.

 There are three flat regular honeycombs of Euclidean 4-space: